2008 NIST Speaker Recognition Evaluation Test Set

 |Citation:||NIST Multimodal Information Group.
 2008 NIST Speaker Recognition Evaluation Test Set LDC2011S08.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2011.|

-2008 NIST Speaker Recognition Evaluation Test Set, Linguistic Data Consortium (LDC) catalog number LDC2011S08 and ISBN 1-58563-594-4, was developed by LDC and NIST (National Institute of Standards and Technology).
+2008 NIST Speaker Recognition Evaluation Test Set was developed by the Linguistic Data Consortium (LDC) and NIST (National Institute of Standards and Technology).
 It contains 942 hours of multilingual telephone speech and English interview speech along with transcripts and other materials used as test data in the 2008 NIST Speaker Recognition Evaluation (SRE).

 NIST SRE is part of an ongoing series of evaluations conducted by NIST.
 These evaluations are an important contribution to the direction of research efforts and the calibration of technical capabilities.
 They are intended to be of interest to all researchers working on the general problem of text independent speaker recognition.
 To this end the evaluation is designed to be simple, to focus on core technology issues, to be fully supported, and to be accessible to those wishing to participate.